SouthGreenPlatform/trainings/_pages/cocogeno_ictp4/S2_gigwa_flapjack_S3_taxonium.md

 ### SNP filters on the full dataset of the light coconut database

-1. Accept the terms of Gigwa use and choose your database (Coconut_KU)
+1. Accept the terms of Gigwa use and choose the 'Coconut_KU' Database
 <img width="100%" src="{{ site.url }}/images/ictp4/gigwa_s2_1.png" alt="" />
 1. Choose to investigate genotypes 'on one group', click on 'Enable browse and export' and then click on search pdofgjfop